-Upon receipt of an allegation and a hearing request, UFS, in consultation with the vice president & general counsel, will verify if the filed grievance is indeed alleging a violation, misinterpretation, or misapplication of existing policies ("Allegation"), there is no other University policy under which the grievance should be addressed, and consideration of the grievance under this policy is proper.
-UFS will facilitate selection and appointment of an ad hoc GHC to hear the Allegation.
-The GHC will be composed of a representative from the UFS, a representative from the university administration, a representative from Human Resources, and two additional faculty members.
+Human Resources, and two additional faculty members.
 All GHC members would undergo appropriate training utilizing expert resources within the University.
 Consultation with both the person who brought the Allegation (from here on referred to as the claimant) and the individual accused in the Allegation (from here on referred to as the respondent) will be made to determine any potential conflict of interest with the GHC members to prevent bias and create a neutral environment in hearing so due process may occur.
 However, this may not be possible in all situations, and GHC members will be approved by UFS.
 Also, either party could submit a request to UFS chair to not have a specific faculty on the GHC.
-The GHC shall not contain any members previously involved in hearing the Allegation, namely the chair, dean and/or the senior vice president of academic affairs (SVPAA).
+The GHC shall not contain any members previously involved in hearing the Allegation, namely the chair, dean and/or the regional president.
 The GHC chair shall request the respondent's response to the charges in writing.
-The GHC shall make a written recommendation on the matter to the SVPAA within 3 weeks of the hearing.
-The SVPAA will then have 5 business days to make a final decision and inform the involved parties.
+The GHC shall make a written recommendation on the matter to the regional president within 3 weeks of the hearing.
+The regional president will then have 5 business days to make a final decision and inform the involved parties.
 Academic due process requires an adequate statement of charges, a reasonable time to prepare a defense, and the opportunity to present the defense.
 For protection of academic due process, and of all concerned parties, all public statements about a matter before the GHC must be avoided.
-Any announcement of the final decision shall include a statement by the SVPAA or GHC.
+Any announcement of the final decision shall include a statement by the regional president or GHC.